renderpci/dedalo/Readme.md

 	2. Build the programing objects in the execution time (in real time).
 	3. Interpret the code and the data and translate to multiple formats (RDF, JSON-LD, SQL, CSV, XML, Dublin Core, HTML, PDF, etc)

-The ontology can be changed by the time and this will change the data and the programing code; you can develop new functionalities without change the data, and you can change the metadata without change the code or the data.
+The ontology can be changed by the time and this will change the data and the programing code; it's possible develop new functionalities without change the data, and you can change the metadata without change the code or the data.

 Dédalo is based in linked data model, and use a relative, multireference and universal locator.
 The locator can find: entity, section, component, and tag.
 In other words, the locator can find, archives (in others entities), records, fields, and part of the fields (sub-field data).